zyphlar/influxdb.org/source/docs/v0.9/concepts/key_concepts.md

 **Measurement** is the name give to quantity being recorded by a time-series.
 For example `cpu_load`.

 InfluxDB also allows you to associate **tags** with measurements.
 Tags are arbitrary key-value pairs associated with a single time-series data point.
-Series data is indexed by tags, allowing efficient and fast look-up of series data that match a given set of tags.
+Series data are indexed by tags, allowing efficient and fast look-up of series data that match a given set of tags.
 Finally a **field** is the part of a time-series data point that is not indexed by the system.

 ## Storing Data